 From the Field

-Welcome to a new feature called “Compelling Questions.”
-Every month SNAG will feature a question that is posed to one or more people in the field of jewelry and metals and post their answer(s).
-We start with jeweler Kate Wolf.
+This is SNAG’s third installment of “Compelling Questions.”
+We pose a question to one or more people in the field of jewelry and metals and post their answer(s).
+This month we hear from Nanz Aalund about “Paradigm.”